Research

 Cortina, L. M., & Magley, V. J. (2003).
 Raising voice, risking retaliation: Events following interpersonal mistreatment in the workplace.
 Journal of Occupational Health Psychology, 8(4), 247-265.

 Namie, G., & Namie, R. (2009).
-The bully at work: What you can do to stop the hurt and reclaim the dignity on the job (2nd ed.).
+The bully at work: What you can do to stop the hurt and reclaim your dignity on the job (2nd ed.).
 Sourcebooks.

 Withey, M. J., & Cooper, W. H. (1989).
 Predicting exit, voice, loyalty, and neglect.
 Administrative Science Quarterly, 34(4), 521-539.